 Before we had debt, we always used our bonuses to travel.
 We’d often get work bonuses or tax returns – put that extra money to good use.
-(It’s one of the strategies in our travel ebook)

 I know how badly you want those bonuses for something you’ll really love.
 Using bonus money to pay down debt sucks!
 But your life will suck more if you don’t get your debt under control.
 Making the sacrifice now means more for you later.

 It’s important to celebrate your wins, no matter how small.
 Just don’t celebrate by spending money on depreciating assets or that dress you really don’t need!